A coworker recently taught me a client management technique that I love.

 When a stakeholder asks for a change to the software we're developing, my ingrained response is, roughly,

 Sure thing.
 Then later:

 I'm working on that issue we discussed now.
 And finally:

 Here's an alternate approach.
 When feasible, skip the first two responses and go straight to the third.
-So, if I get an email asking me to fix something, I fix it as soon as I can, and my first/last message to the client is:
+So, if I receive an email asking for a change, I do it as soon as I can, and my first and last message to the client is:

 This technique requires asynchronous, patient communication between team members.
 It creates a shorter interaction with less back-and-forth.
 And it establishes you as the type of programmer who just gets things done.

 Jul 19, 2017